Lethja/Newth/Watcom/README.md

 - [UPX binary compression](https://upx.github.io/) (optional)
 - [Watt32 library](https://github.com/gvanem/Watt-32) compiled with the same version of Open Watcom

-> Tip: If hardware isn't available it's possible to proceed with a emulator such as [Dosbox-X](https://dosbox-x.com/)
+> Tip: If hardware isn't available, it's possible to proceed with an emulator such as [Dosbox-X](https://dosbox-x.com/)

 ### Choose processor architecture

 Open Watcom can build DOS executables for both 16-bit real mode and 32-bit protected mode.
 It is important to decide what version to build (if not both) before proceeding.
-The 16-bit version can run on 32-bit processors and this might be desired for portability but typically, the 32-bit version should be used whenever a processor can run it as it will give the program more memory to use and take advantage of the ISA.
+The 16-bit version can run on 32-bit processors.
+This might be desired for portability, but typically the 32-bit version should be used whenever a processor can run it as it will give the program more memory to use and take advantage of the ISA.

 #### Processor compatibility matrix